MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](actions-reference/includes/cc-beta-prerelease-disclaimer.md)]

 The capacity utilization page provides you with insights into how your hosted robotic process automation (RPA) capacity, process capacity, or legacy unattended RPA capacity are being used within your environment.
-Within the Power Automate platform each capacity is based on a purchased add-on or license.
+Within the Power Automate platform, each capacity is based on a purchased add-on or license.
 It's [assigned to the environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) and allows specific Power Automate objects to carry out specific operations.

 [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]